-How to Shop for Real Organic Food and Products
+How to Shop for Real Organic Products

 - Organic food contains fewer harmful hormones and pesticides than conventional food.